EPCCed/archer2-python-data-analysis/_episodes/01-system-overview.md

 - "The system is based on standard Linux with command line access."
 ---

+## Architecture

+ARCHER2 is the UK's National Supercomputing Service.
+The machine itself is an HPE Cray EX system consisting of a number of different node types.
+The ones visible to users are:

+* Login nodes
+* Compute nodes
+* Data analysis (pre-/post- processing) nodes

+All of the node types have the same processors: AMD EPYC Zen2 7742, 2.25GHz, 64-cores.
+All nodes are dual socket nodes so there are 128 cores per node.

+{% include figure.html url="" max-width="80%" file="/fig/archer2_architecture.png"
+alt="ARCHER2 architecture diagram" caption="ARCHER2's system layout, showing the different node types and file systems." %}

 ## Connecting using SSH

 The login address for the full 23-cabinet ARCHER2 system is